To run a successful insurance business, you need to have a system in place to generate leads and then convert them into customers.

 When actioned correctly lead lists can provide you with access to a large database of potential customers, all you need to do is convert them.

-Email marketing is still one of the best marketing strategies out there and can be a great way of collecting new leads for your insurance business.
+Email marketing for insurance agents is still one of the best marketing strategies out there and can be a great way of collecting new leads for your insurance business.

 For every $1 invested in email marketing, businesses can expect an average of $36 in return, a whopping 3600% ROI (return on investment).